impel-intelligence/dippy-bittensor-subnet/README.md

 **Miners** would use existing frameworks, fine tuning techniques, or MergeKit, to train, fine tune, or merge models to create a unique roleplay LLM.
 These models would be submitted to a shared Hugging Face pool.

-**Validators** would evaluate the and assess model performance via our protocol and rank the submissions based on various metrics (empathy, conciseness etc).
+**Validators** would evaluate the and assess model performance via our protocol and rank the submissions based on an [open scoring format](/docs/llm_scoring.md).
 We will provide a suite of testing and benchmarking protocols with state-of-the-art datasets.

 ## Running Miners and Validators